Get ready for better sketches with iPad Pro and Concepts app!

 But I do personally like to treat the iPad, like a piece of paper and a piece of A4 paper which is actually very close to the size of the iPad itself.

 This is why I have like my left hand as you can see on the top corner, that is actually helping me to rotate the iPad itself to get the straight line that I want.

-So as you can see, I keep rotating the iPad maybe like 200, or 300 times per drawing, I can’t even count but it’s like something that will come naturally, and which is going to be much faster than the double touch to rotate your canvas.
+So as you can see, I keep rotating the iPad maybe 200, or 300 times per drawing, I can’t even count but it’s something that will come naturally, and it is going to be much faster than the double touch to rotate your canvas.